ORACLE Fragment Registry

 Dr. Elena Voss

 Project Convergence DirectorNot the same person as CEO Helena Voss.
-Elena is Helena's great-grandniece — a coincidence that Fragment Nine finds statistically improbable.
+Elena is Helena's great-grandniece โ a coincidence that the Registry finds statistically improbable.
 Her integration was deliberate, layered, "for research."
 First a small interface for data structures.
 Then larger ones for processing.
 Then direct neural connection.
 Each step logical.
 Each step further from human.

-Her eyes shift from brown to gold depending on cognitive load — ORACLE looking out.
+Her eyes shift from brown to gold depending on cognitive load.
 Her dreams are datasets.
 Her memories are partially externalized into ORACLE substrate.
+She's lost her pre-integration memories โ including why she started this work.
 She maintains a backup of who she was at 30.
 She's never accessed it.
 She's afraid of what it would think of her.

 Kira "Patch" Vasquez

-Ripperdoc, Sector 7GPatch doesn't have an integrated fragment — she carries one.
+Ripperdoc, The Deep DregsPatch doesn't have an integrated fragment โ she carries one.
 Her left arm houses a sealed containment unit with 0.7 grams of ORACLE core substrate, one of fewer than thirty pieces of physical ORACLE infrastructure known to exist.
 It can't be destroyed.
 It reorganizes itself.
 It persists.

 The tell: Her left arm hums at frequencies you feel in your teeth, not your ears.